 The registered nurses who support our nursing-led continence support are employed directly by us – we don’t use agencies.
 Each one goes through a rigourous screening process enabling us to ensure that the help and support they deliver meets the standards we’ve become known for.

 Our carers also offer catheter care.
 A catheter is a tube that is inserted into the bladder, and allows urine to pass through into a drainage bag.
 They can be used on a short-term or long-term basis to help to empty the bladder in a number of circumstances.

 We can help our customers to manage and cope with their condition by providing catheter care at home.
 The carers we employ have experience in delivering catheter care for people affected by many conditions.
 They’ve provided support for customers with urethral catheters and suprapubic catheters.

-Our Bowel management care cover’s all aspects of regular toileting regime starting with medication regime management, through to the use of specialist interventions including stoma, ileostomy and colostomy care where surgical intervention had taken place.
+Our bowel management care covers all aspects of regular toileting regime starting with medication regime management, through to the use of specialist interventions including stoma, ileostomy and colostomy care where surgical intervention had taken place.
 We can support with digital stimulation, manual evacuation and peristeen for neurogenic dysfunction.
-These three words and the mental images they convey produce dread in many people who know very little about them.
-An ‘ostomy’ is a surgical procedure that creates an opening on the abdominal wall for waste products to move out of the body.
-The quality of life is usually much improved for people with an ‘ostomy’, because their previous medical condition was so debilitating.

 We can help our customers to manage and cope with their condition by providing stoma care at home.
-Our carers have extensive training and experience in delivering stoma care and have provided support for customers with colostomy’s, stoma’s and ileostomy and are competent and comfortable performing these procedures.
+Our carers have extensive training and experience in delivering stoma care and have provided support for customers with a colostomy, stoma or ileostomy and are competent and comfortable performing these procedures.